-4.6 General
+4.6 General Information

-- 4.6.1 The Provider must offer and publish details of an 03 number or 'free phone' telephone service to allow for telephone based bookings, patient eligibility screening and assessment, patient readiness notification and a transport information service in respect of the Core service delivery (Enhanced Priority Service Transport). - 4.6.2 The telephone service must be available whilst patients are being conveyed. - 4.6.3 Booking requests, for transportation to treatment centres, shall detail whether a return journey is: - Required at a pre-determined time (Fixed Collection Return Journey); or
+- 4.6.1 The Provider must provide and publish details of an 03 number or 'free phone' telephone service to allow for telephone based bookings, patient eligibility screening and assessment, patient readiness notification and a transport information service in respect of the Core service delivery (Enhanced Priority Service Transport). - 4.6.2 The telephone service must be available whilst patients are being conveyed. - 4.6.3 Booking requests, for transportation to treatment centres, shall detail whether a return journey is: - Required at a pre-determined time (Fixed Collection Return Journey); or - At a time yet to be determined (Variable Collection Return Journey); or - Not required. - 4.6.4 All bookings must have a booking reference number which must be confirmed: - To the individual or team making the booking: - Using electronic means if booked online. - Verbally, physically or by electronic means if booked by telephone. - To patients: - Using verbal, physical or electronic means. - Booking confirmation should also include date (and where appropriate appointment time) and where possible details of the planned time (or time window) of pick-up. - 4.6.5 This information must be provided on the day of travel no later than 1 hour before the expected pick-up time. - 4.6.6 The Provider will allow authorised users with access to an Online Booking System.
+Authorised users will be nominated by the Commissioner, either individually or as collective groups of individuals. - 4.6.7 New authorised users may be nominated by the Commissioner throughout the duration of the contract. - 4.6.8 The Online Booking System must:- - Be accessible through a standard internet browser using a secure (HTTPS) connection. - Enable authorised users to submit, amend and cancel booking requests.

-- At a time yet to be determined (Variable Collection Return Journey).
-For renal patients only the default time of four and a half hours should be used which include the recovery/bleed time following dialysis); or - Not required. - 4.6.4 All bookings must have a booking reference number which must be confirmed: - To the individual or team making the booking: - Using electronic means if booked online. - Verbally, physical or electronic means if booked by telephone. - To patients: - Using physical or electronic means. - Booking confirmation should also include date and appointment time and where possible details of the planned time (or time window) of pick-up - 4.6.5 This information must be provided on the day of travel no later than 1 hour before the expected pick-up time. - 4.6.6 The Provider will allow authorised users with access to an Online Booking System.
-Authorised users will be nominated by the Commissioner, either individually or as collective groups of individuals. - 4.6.7 New authorised users may be nominated by the Commissioner throughout the duration of the contract. - 4.6.8 The Online Booking System must:- - Be accessible through a standard internet browser using a secure (HTTPS) connection. - Enable authorised users to submit, amend and cancel booking requests. - Enable authorised users to screen and assess patient eligibility. - Enable authorised users to submit Patient Readiness Notifications. - As part of service development provide a system that has the ability or can develop the ability to track the patients journey/vehicles for viewing by Service providers staff at NHS funded Treatment centres - Provide a fully automated 'Text Ahead' and functionality to inform patients of transport booked - 'Text Pre-Alert' (SMS) and the expected time of collection on the day the patient is due to travel. - 4.6.9 Patient must be given the option to opt out of receiving text (SMS) alerts from the Provider. - 4.6.10 If a patient does not receive a text the patient must be contacted by their preferred choice where possible (telephone or email). - 4.6.11 The Provider will inform Patients and/or NHS treatment centres of any expected late collection. - 4.6.12 The system must be available on a 24 hour basis
+- Enable authorised users to screen and assess patient eligibility. - Enable authorised users to submit Patient Readiness Notifications. - As part of service development provide a system that has the ability or can develop the ability to track the patients journey/vehicles for viewing by Service providers staff at NHS funded Treatment centres - Provide fully automated 'Text Ahead' functionality to inform patients of transport booked - 'Text Pre-Alert' (SMS) the expected time of collection on the day the patient is due to travel. - Be available on a 24 hour basis - 4.6.9 Patient must be given the option to opt out of receiving text (SMS) alerts from the Provider. - 4.6.10 If a patient does not receive a text the patient must be contacted by their preferred choice where possible (telephone or email). - 4.6.11 The Provider will inform Patients and/or NHS treatment centres of any expected late collection.